The Good, the Bad and the Ugly: Filming

 As an international cast was employed, actors performed in their native languages.
+(Note: The film was shot in three languages simultaneously: English, Italian, and Spanish.
+Later two partially dubbed versions were released: an Italian version (where English and Spanish dialogue were dubbed into Italian), and an English version (where Italian and Spanish dialogue were dubbed into English).)
 Eastwood, Van Cleef, and Wallach spoke English and were dubbed into Italian for their debut release in Rome.
 For the American version, the lead acting voices were used, but supporting cast members were dubbed into English.
-The result is noticeable in the bad synchronisation of voices to lip movements on screen; none of the dialogue is completely in sync because Leone rarely shot his scenes with synchronised sound.
+The result is noticeable in the bad synchronization of voices to lip movements on screen; none of the dialogue is completely in sync because Leone rarely shot his scenes with synchronized sound.
 Various reasons have been cited for this: Leone often liked to play Morricone's music over a scene and possibly shout things at the actors to get them in the mood.
 Leone cared more for visuals than dialogue (his English was limited at best).
 Given the technical limitations of the time, recording the sound cleanly would have been difficult in most of the extremely wide shots Leone frequently used.
 Also, it was standard practice in Italian films at this time to shoot silently and post-dub.
 Whatever the actual reason, all dialogue in the film was recorded in postproduction.

 By the end of filming, Eastwood had finally had enough of Leone's perfectionist directorial traits.
 Leone insisted, often forcefully, on shooting scenes from many different angles, paying attention to the most minute of details, which often exhausted the actors.
 Leone, who was obese, prompted amusement through his excesses, and Eastwood found a way to deal with the stresses of being directed by him by making jokes about him and nicknamed him "Yosemite Sam" for his bad temper.
 After the film was completed, Eastwood never worked with Leone again, later turning down the role of Harmonica in Once Upon a Time in the West (1968), for which Leone had personally flown to Los Angeles to give him the script.
 The role eventually went to Charles Bronson.
-Years later, Leone exacted his revenge upon Eastwood during the filming of Once Upon a Time in America when he described Eastwood's abilities as an actor as being like a block of marble or wax and inferior to the acting abilities of Robert De Niro, saying, "Eastwood moves like a sleepwalker between explosions and hails of bullets, and he is always the same—a block of marble.
-Bobby, first of all, is an actor, and Clint first of all is a star.
+Years later, Leone exacted his revenge upon Eastwood during the filming of Once Upon a Time in America (1984) when he described Eastwood's abilities as an actor as being like a block of marble or wax and inferior to the acting abilities of Robert De Niro, saying, "Eastwood moves like a sleepwalker between explosions and hails of bullets, and he is always the same—a block of marble.
+Bobby [De Niro], first of all, is an actor, and Clint first of all is a star.
 Bobby suffers and Clint yawns."
-Eastwood later gave a friend the poncho he wore in the three films, where it was hung in a Mexican restaurant in Carmel, California.
+Eastwood later gave a friend the poncho he wore in the three films, and it was subsequently displayed in a Mexican restaurant in Carmel-by-the-Sea, California.